 It appears actually sluggish after sewing on the Juki, it would be too slow for me now if this was my only machine.
 The throat space is so tight, so it's difficult to push a full rolled up quilt through it.
 Generally the exact same things that I didn't like before I still don't like, however they didn't trouble me prior to I had the Juki and recognized the difference.

 It's frustrating there is no zig zag stitch, this is just a straight stitch machine.
 Fortunately those have been very minimal things and are the only things I dislike about this maker (and possibly the walking foot problems have been repaired given that I purchased my own 4 years back?).
 The Bernina 440QE: Okay so I need to initially state that my Bernina 440 is about 7 years old, so there have actually been terrific improvements and changes to the newer models.

 I rarely utilize this maker!
 I do utilize it for all of my ornamental stitches, and recently it's been resting on my dining space table while I quilted a lot of quilts using the a wavy stitch with my walking foot (Bernina stitch 4, width set to 5, length set to 3).

 I love utilizing the strolling foot on this maker, and it's peaceful and pulls the material through like a dream.
 My light went out in this device, and after taking it all apart they figured out it was a motherboard problem, and to fix it I 'd have to have the motherboard altered.

-It seems truly sluggish after sewing on the Juki, it would be too slow for me now if this was my only device.
-The throat space is so tight, so it's challenging to push a full rolled up quilt through it.
-Generally the very same things that I didn't like prior to I still don't like, however they didn't trouble me prior to I had the Juki and understood the difference.
+It seems really slow after sewing on the Juki, it would be too slow for me now if this was my only maker.
+The throat area is so tight, so it's challenging to push a full rolled up quilt through it.
+Generally the same things that I didn't like prior to I still do not like, however they didn't trouble me before I had the Juki and recognized the distinction.

-© Copyright 2021 Banbury Sewing Labour.
+© Copyright 2022 Banbury Sewing Labour.
 We receive compensation from companies whose products and services we recommend.